Royal Lyceum (Toronto): History

 Opera and live theatre in York and early Toronto was first performed in ballrooms, outdoors, civic halls and converted shops.
 The first American touring companies started performing in Toronto in the mid-1820s.
 Franks' Hotel on Market Lane (now Colborne Street) is known to have had performances of "Colman's justly admired" opera of Mountaineers, Or Love and Madness in December 1825 in its second-floor Assembly Room.
 In 1839, a carpentry shop was converted to a hall, known as the "Theatre Royal" on King Street at York.
 It, like many buildings of the time, was destroyed by fire a few years later.
 In 1842, Deering's Theatre, a converted storehouse, briefly operated at Scott and Front Street.
 After this, opera is known to have been performed open air, and at the City Hall on Front (now St. Lawrence Market South) to opera enthusiasts.

-John Ritchey constructed the first purpose-built theatre in Toronto from 1847 to 1848.
+John Ritchey constructed the first purpose-built theatre in Toronto, and likely in Canada West, from 1847 to 1848.
 The two-storey brick building was leased to T.P.
 Besnard to manage.
 The theatre had an orchestra pit, balcony, dressing rooms and was gaslit.
 The seating was primitive, on pew-like benches.
 The theatre opened on December 28, 1848 with a 'philharmonic performance'.
 The theatre was described as being able to seat up to 700 comfortably.

 On January 16, 1849, the hall had its first performance of live theatre, composing of excerpts "Celebrated Pieces, Songs &c" performed by the Hamilton Amateur Theatrical Society, and 'distinguished amateurs' of Toronto.
 The first operatic performance was on June 20, 1849, with selections from Daughter of the Regiment, followed by two further performances: a selection from Donizetti's The Elixir of Love by a Miss Brianti, Mr. Manvers and Mrs. Clark.
 Tickets were 2s.
 6d for boxes, pit 1s.
 10d and gallery 1s.
 3d. (this being before Canadian currency existed). and a final night presenting selections of Lucia di Lammermoor.

 Starting in 1851, the Royal Lyceum was leased by the Nickinson Theatre Company for live theatre.
 The company was owned, managed and acted in by John Nickinson, who also toured the company.
 His daughter Charlotte acted in their performances, and later managed the company starting in 1871 when her father died.
 Plays ranged from Shakespeare and Sheridan to Uncle Tom's Cabin and The Lady of Lyons, plus visiting stars, opera companies and minstrel shows.
 An economic depression in the 1850s affected audiences leading to financial failure by Nickinson in 1859.
 The theatre continued under other managers, through a succession of closings and revivals in the early 1860s.
 The quantity and quality of productions declined.
 The theatre's fortunes turned around later in the 1860s when the economy improved and the theatre was leased by George Holman in 1867.